 Do you own any landscape painting?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 Landscapes through painting

 Landscape painting can be found in all periods and on all continents.
 The form it takes on varies from culture to culture.
 This figurative pictorial genre developed in the West especially during the Renaissance.
 The first painting recognised as such is “The Tempest” by the Venetian painter Giorgione.